busterandpunch/pbixrefresher-python/README.md

    in Arguments type file name of the workbook (for example "sample.pbix")

-   in Start in type absolute path workbook (for example "C:\workbooks\")
+   in Start in type absolute path to the workbook's folder (for example "C:\workbooks\" - but don't use quotes!)
 7. Confirm and Finish